The different Wise Owl courses for Excel explained

 Learn how to create formulae in spreadsheets, and format them to look nifty!

-The course covers creating formulae, formatting spreadsheets, printing and (if time allows) creating charts.
+The course covers creating formulae, formatting spreadsheets, printing and creating basic charts.

-We run a two-day training course called Advanced Excel, although in truth it's more intermediate-cum-advanced.
-The course covers all of the useful features in Excel which a basic user could not be expected to stumble across.
+Our two-day Advanced Excel course aims to covers all of the useful features in Excel which a basic user could not be expected to stumble across.

 One of the functions covered on our advanced two-day course: VLOOKUP.